-L&I Proposes Small Increase in Workers' Comp Rates for 2022
+L&I Proposes Moderate Increase in Workers’ Comp Rates for 2023

 Employers and workers pay into the workers' compensation system to help cover the cost of providing wage and disability benefits for injured workers, as well as medical treatment of injuries and illnesses.

-- The accident rate, which pays for wage replacement benefits and disability awards.
+- The accident rate, which pays for time-loss and disability awards.

 - The medical aid rate, which pays for medical care and vocational services.

 - The supplemental pension rate, which pays for cost-of-living adjustments for long-term time-loss and pension recipients.

 - The Stay at Work rate, which pays for employer financial incentives to keep employees on light-duty jobs while they heal.

 - Assessed over $17 million in unpaid employer premiums plus penalties.